Niobe (Argive)

 In Greek mythology, Niobe (/ˈnaɪ.ə.biː/; Νιόβη, /el/) was a daughter of Phoroneus and Teledice, the sister of Apis, and the mother by Zeus of Argus, who was the eponym of Argos.
+She may have appeared in the lost genealogical epic Catalogue of Women, as part of the family tree of Inachids, one of the mythological royal dynasties of Argos.

-According to Acusilaus (sixth century BCE) and the Pseudo-Clementine Writings (written in the third century CE) she is also the mother of Pelasgus.
-She is not to be confused with the more famous Niobe, who was punished for boasting that she had more children than Leto.
+According to a lost work by the sixth-century BCE mythographer Acusilaus - cited by Apollodorus in his Bibliotheca - and the Pseudo-Clementine Writings (written in the third century CE), she was also the mother of Pelasgus.
+Acusilaus also claimed she was the first woman to ever have sex with Zeus.
+Niobe is not to be confused with the more famous Niobe, who was punished for boasting that she had more children than Leto.